 This one’s gonna be short (“yeah, right, Beej,” you say, knowingly).
 You have skills.
 You deserve to be paid for those skills.
 If someone tells you to write for exposure, then you tell them that exposure kills writers just as much as it does lost hikers.
 Additionally, don’t write for less than you’re worth.

-Now, if you blog as a hobby, that’s different.
+Now, if you blog or podcast as a hobby, that’s different.
 You put out into the world what you want at your own discretion.
 You can charge for it if you want (or lock it behind a Patreon, maybe).
-But you control how its used.
+But you control how it’s used.
 You’re using your own skills in a way you choose.
 This is no different from a concert pianist performing in a park, a carpenter building her own table, or a mechanic restoring her father’s old hot rod.